aderras/nyc-lst-ndvi/readme.md

-## Introduction
+## 0. Introduction and Contents

-This repository was created for the Earth Observations Applications for Resiliency team in NASA's Climate Change Research initiative during 2021-2022.
+This repository was created for the Earth Observations Applications for Resiliency team as part of NASA's Climate Change Research Initiative in 2021-2022.
 In it are the Jupyter notebooks and processed data used to compute land surface temperature (LST) and normalized difference vegetation index (NDVI) in New York City from 1984 to the 2022.

+Author: Amel Derras-Chouk

+### Contents

+The project contents are divided into folders:

+- `00-notebooks/`: Jupyter notebooks used to complete the project.
+- `01-scripts/`: Scripts containing helper functions that are used in several of the Jupyter notebooks.
+- `02-data/`: Processed data, including .tif, .csv, .txt, and .shp files.
+(The contents of the folder and the naming conventions are detailed in the [Data](#data) section of this readme.)
+- `03-figs/`: Plots generated in the Jupyter notebooks saved to .png format

+Below we describe

+1. The methodology used to compute LST and NDVI
+2. The data used and explanations of the contents of the `02-data/` folder.

-## Methodology
+## 1. Methodology <a id="methodology"> </a>

 The following was completed on a Linux Centos computer using Python 3.6.12.
-The steps outlined below describe the methodology in the Jupyter notebooks.
+The steps outlined below describe the methodology presented in the Jupyter notebooks.

 ### A. Find Viable Data

-1. **Perform a dataset search using the USGS API.** All functions related to this are in the script `01-scripts/usgsAPI.py`, and the notebook used query the API is `00-notebooks/1_find-scenes.ipynb`.
+1. **Perform a dataset search using the USGS API.** All functions related to this step are in the script `01-scripts/usgsAPI.py`, and the notebook used query the API is `00-notebooks/1_find-scenes.ipynb`.
 We input the aliases of the desired datasets, Landsats 5 and 8, to obtain a list of dataset objects.
 2. **Filter for NYC.** For every dataset object, search for scenes that contain lower left (`ll`) and upper right (`ur`) longitude and latitude coordinates of a square encompassing NYC.
 3. **Filter the resulting scenes for ones with:**
     - less than 10% cloud cover